bippity/NetworkApplicationProject/REMINDERS_TIPS.md

 Environment:
 * Mininet 2.2.2 - Ubuntu 14.04 LTS - 32 bit
 * Python3 (3.4.3)

+* Look at this if no host-only adapter selected (https://askubuntu.com/questions/198452/no-host-only-adapter-selected)
 ------------

 * Run the program with "sudo python3 programName"